tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/miscellaneous_functions.rst

    Calculating ATC slows down query processing considerably, so this option can be useful if you need to see the ranking factors, but do not need ATC.
-Starting with 2.2.3-beta PACKEDFACTORS() can also be told to format its output as JSON:
+PACKEDFACTORS() can also be told to format its output as JSON:

    ::